GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 - `<PROJECT_ID>` with your project ID
 - `<YOUR_AUTOMATION_BUCKET>` with your automation bucket
 - `<YOUR_AUTOMATION_ACCOUNT>` with you automation service account
-- `<TF_STATE_FOLDER>` with the name of the folder within your automation bucket where Terraform state and other artifacts will be managed
+- `<ENV_NAME>` with the name of the folder within your automation bucket where Terraform state and other artifacts will be managed

 The examples in this repo have been tested with `v0.4.0` version of the JobSet API and `v0.5.3` version of the Kueue API.

 To track the progress of the build, you can either follow the link displayed in Cloud Shell or visit the Cloud Build page on the [Google Cloud Console](https://console.cloud.google.com/cloud-build).